celo-org/celo-proposals/CIPs/CIP-0020/blake2s.md

 ## Specification

 Blake2s allows several configuration options.
 To fully support these, the precompile accepts a fixed-length configuration block in addition to the preimage.
-To support keyed hashing, the configuration there is an optional, variable-width key.
-The size of the key is specified within the configuration block.
-The input to the CIP20 interface to these functions is `configuration || key || preimage` where `||` is the concatenation operator.
+To support keyed hashing, the configuration may be accompanied by an optional, variable-width key.
+The size of the key is specified within the configuration, and is bounded at 32 bytes.

-### Configuration Block
+## Configuration Block

+The configuration block allows the caller to modify the hash function to create domain-specific hashes.
+It is explicitly committed to in the initialization vector.

-For clarity, within the configuration block, all multi-byte integers use little-endian byte order.
+For clarity, within the configuration block, all multi-byte integers use little-endian byte order unless explicitly stated otherwise.

+### Blake2s

+The input to the CIP20 interface for Blake2s is `configuration || key || preimage` where `||` is the concatenation operator.
+This will produce a prefix of between 32 and 64 bytes, depending on key length.

 The configuration block is specified in the blake2s documentation.
 It is exactly 32 bytes as follows:

 ```
 type parameterBlock struct {